PrathmeshPure/Age_calculator/README.md

 # Age_calculator
 A simple java script age calulator with css
-Upload this source to phonegap to create android application
+#Upload this source to phonegap to create a mobile application